Skip to Main Content

 What does home insurance cover in Pennsylvania?

-• Tornadoes: Since 1950, tornadoes in Pennsylvania have caused nearly $2 billion dollars in estimated property damage.
+• Tornadoes: Since 1950, tornadoes in Pennsylvania have caused nearly $2 billion in estimated property damage.
 Your home insurance policy can cover your dwelling, other structures and personal property if they sustain tornado damage.
 Depending on your insurance company, you might need to pay a separate disaster deductible before your coverage kicks in.

 • Fire: Unless a fire is set intentionally, your home insurance coverage should cover your dwelling and personal property up to your policy limits.